The Bankrate promise

 - If you can afford a single-premium policy and you expect to own your home for enough years to surpass the break-even point, that is likely to be your cheapest option.
 This would also allow you to qualify for a loan more easily because your payment would be lower.

-- If you expect to prepay your mortgage quickly, monthly PMI might be your best bet, because you can request cancellation when your LTV ratio hits 80 percent.
+- If you expect to prepay your mortgage quickly or live in an area where home values grow rapidly, monthly BPMI might be your best bet, because you can request cancellation when your LTV ratio hits 80 percent.

 - VA home loan guarantees are benefits earned by service members, and VA mortgage rates are often the lowest available.
 There is no down payment requirement, and you can roll the funding fee into the mortgage.
 If you are eligible for a VA loan, consider this loan first.